 Business and Commercial Attraction

-The building is primarily a business and residential complex for the new financial district in Hong Kong.
-The ICC Tower is a part of Union Square that attracts wealthy people and business people because they can work, live and shop in the same complex, and its transportation system is becoming the best in Hong Kong.
+The building is primarily a business and residential complex for the new financial district for Hong Kong that is under development.
+The ICC Tower is a part of Union Square that attracts wealthy people and business people because they can work, live and shop in the same complex.
+Its transportation system may be the best in Hong Kong when the bullet train line opens.

-The West Kowloon financial district is important for international business because Hong Kong became the leading financial center in the world in 2011.
-HK now ranks ahead of New York City.
+The West Kowloon financial district is important for international business because Hong Kong is one of the top three financial centers in the world in 2016.
 So the new financial district may play an important part in international finance and business.
+It is being developed because the Central area proved to be too small.

 Residential and Business Facilities Built Together